Edwin Stanton: Lincoln assassinated

-On April 14, Lincoln invited Stanton, Grant and their wives to join him at Ford's Theatre the next evening.
+On April 14, Lincoln invited Stanton, Grant, and their wives to join him at Ford's Theatre the next evening.
 Lincoln had invited Stanton to go with him to the theatre several times, invitations Stanton routinely rejected.
 Further, neither Stanton's nor Grant's wives would go unless the other went.
 The Grants used a visit to their children in New Jersey as their excuse.
-Finally, Lincoln decided to go to the theatre with Major Henry Rathbone and his betrothed.
+Finally, Lincoln decided to go to the theatre with Major Henry Rathbone and his fiancée.
 Stanton retired home that night after visiting a bedridden secretary Seward.
 He went to bed at about 10 pm.
 Soon after, he heard Ellen yell from downstairs: "Mr. Seward is murdered!"
 Stanton rushed downstairs.
 Upon hearing that Lincoln, too, might be dead, Stanton grew intensely animated.
 He wanted to leave immediately.
 He was cautioned: "You mustn't go out ...
 As I came up to the house I saw a man behind the tree-box, but he ran away, and I did not follow him."
-Stanton paid little mind to the man; he found a taxi and went to Seward's home.
+Stanton paid little mind to the man; he found a cab and went to Seward's home.

 At his arrival, Stanton was told that Lincoln had in fact been attacked.
 Stanton ordered that the homes of all members of the cabinet and the vice president be put under guard.
 Stanton pushed through a crowd at the secretary's home to find an unconscious Seward being attended to by a doctor in a bloody third-floor room.
 Seward's son, Frederick, was left paralyzed by the attack.
 Stanton and Secretary of the Navy Gideon Welles, who had come to Seward's home moments before, decided to go to Ford's Theatre to see the president.
-The two secretaries went by carriage, accompanied by Quartermaster General Meigs and David K. Cartter, a justice of the District Court for the District of Columbia.
+The two secretaries went by carriage, accompanied by Quartermaster General Montgomery Meigs and David K. Cartter, a judge of the District Court for the District of Columbia.

 Abraham Lincoln lay on his deathbed at the Petersen House in Washington, surrounded by family, friends and government officials.